AMID Logo E-BAY Logo

 With an international moving company, you can get a container delivered to your door and have your car(s) loaded and secured by the international moving company along with the rest of your household goods.

 However, should your vehicle need to be stored at the port of origin or a parking lot of a quality loading warehouse for any reason (e.g., lack of proper documents, waiting time for other vehicles coming to be consolidated in the same container, etc.), storage fees, etc., will increase the international shipping cost of your shipment and are the shipper's responsibility.
-Please plan your international shipment from the US.
+Please plan your shipment from the US.

 International freight prices in quotes do not include storage fees (if any), handling, or customs-related charges at the destinations.